Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Emergency response

-If you observe loss of consciousness, a seizure, difficulty breathing, chest pain, extreme agitation or suicidal statements, immediately call 15 or 112.
+If you observe loss of consciousness, convulsions, difficulty breathing, chest pain, extreme agitation, or suicidal statements, call 15 or 112 immediately.

-How to detect consumption of Buddha Blue or PTC?
+How to detect Buddha Blue or PTC consumption?

-Detection of synthetic cannabinoids is more complex than that of cannabis.
-Classic tests targeting only THC may be insufficient, as PTC and Buddha Blue often refer to substances that mimic the effects of THC without necessarily containing THC.
+Detecting synthetic cannabinoids is more complex than cannabis.
+Classic tests targeting only THC may be insufficient because PTC and Buddha Blue often refer to substances that mimic THC effects without necessarily containing THC.

 PTC / Buddha Blue These products may contain molecules different from THC, requiring a specific test.